 Cortland Indicator Mono is extremely visible, opaque, brightly colored nylon mono.
 It makes a great sighter for European nymphing and it will make great sighters for tenkara anglers who use them.

-I have chosen to carry the Cortland Indicator Mono because I am convinced there will be a fusion of tenkara and European nymphing.
+I chose to carry the Cortland Indicator Mono because I am convinced there will be a fusion of tenkara and European nymphing.
 This new discipline, called Tactical Nymphing by Rob Worthing, will not replace either tenkara or European nymphing.
-It will be a new style of fishing that will exist between the two well established methods and will blend elements of both.
+It will be a new style of fishing that will exist between the two methods and will blend elements of both.

 US anglers have been using tenkara rods to fish weighted nymphs for as